What is Excellence?

 C3 is a system for aligning the strategic direction and operational practices of an organization to satisfy customer priorities and engage employees to excel.

-This includes a defined model for transformation called 8 Dimensions of Excellence (8DX), principles, tools and a methodology not found elsewhere.
+This includes a model for transformation described by 8 Dimensions of Excellence (8DX), principles, tools and a methodology not found elsewhere.
 Everything we do is built on this foundation.
 These powerful principles and methods are practical, universal, scalable and customized to you.
 Start by exploring the topics below.

 For leaders with high expectations, a vision of the possible and urgency to improve the lives of many others.
 Easy to read, filled with insightful examples, punctuated with humor and designed for application.

 Take five minutes to see how customer-centered your organization is on the topics of strategic direction, satisfaction and measures of success.
 Identify what to strengthen first.

 Prework provides us with important information about you and your organization enabling customization of the workshop content to fit your unique context, while introducing you to new concepts.

 The challenge in capturing the voice of the customer (VOC) is to eliminate confusion about who the customers really are and understand what they want so we can predictably create satisfaction and excitement.

 You changed our view of our customers and helped the U.S. Coast Guard Yard win both the Maryland Performance Award and the Coast Guard Quality Award in 1996.
 I was a Board member for the Virginia Quality Award for about 6 years, and have been a member of the Executive Board for Maryland.
 Your C3 methods offer a level of customer awareness that has not been addressed anywhere else.
 I will reiterate that message as long as I am involved in promoting leadership practices.